-- Further developing the quality of teaching, learning and assessment based around the HPL framework. - Improving outcomes for students across all phases. - · Building leadership and leadership capacity - Developing the ethos and culture of the school around "Ambition, Confidence and Success"
+- Develop highly effective all-through practice. - Further developing the quality of teaching, learning and assessment based around the HPL framework. - · Develop highly effective assessment systems and approaches across the school - · Building leadership and leadership capacity - Developing the ethos and culture of the school around "Ambition, Confidence and Success"